Who Needs Life Insurance?

 The first thing you need to know about life insurance is that the younger and healthier you are, the less expensive it is.
 So it doesn't necessarily matter what life stage you're in.
 The sooner you get it, the more affordable it will be.

-- Why you want the life insurance (to build wealth, to protect assets, provide for your family?)
+- Why you want life insurance (to build wealth, to protect assets, provide for your family)

 - What your situation is

-- What stage in life you are in (do you have kids, are you in school, are you starting a business, buying a home, getting married, etc.)
+- What stage of life you are in (do you have kids, are you in school, are you starting a business, buying a home, getting married, etc.)

 - How old you are

 A financial advisor or life insurance representative can also help you explore different life insurance options and should always be consulted for their professional opinions to help you make a choice before choosing the insurance that's best for you.

 Life insurance should be purchased if you are considering starting a family.
 Your rates will be cheaper now than when you get older and your future children will be depending on your income.

-If you have a family that depends on you, you need life insurance.
+If you have a family that depends on you already, you need life insurance.
 This does not include only the spouse or partner working outside the home.
 Life insurance also needs to be considered for the person working in the home.
-The costs of replacing someone to do domestic chores, home budgeting, and childcare can cause significant financial problems for the surviving family.
+The costs of replacing someone to do domestic chores, home budgeting, and child care can cause significant financial problems for the surviving family.